IceHe/lib/commands/nc.md

 Assume

-- Both of them are in the intranet.
+- Both of them are in the same network.
 - Hosts : ( IP or domain name )
     - Local IP : 10.1.2.3
     - Remote IP : 10.4.5.6